saurabhojha/OCR-/README.md

 # OCR-
 This project implements the classical OCR pipeline using opencv-python.
-Read the documentation file for more details regarding the file.
+Read the documentation file for more details regarding the project.